-Most vintage vinyl records measure somewhere between 120 – 150g, and or many years, these specifications seemed to work just fine.
+Most vintage vinyl records measure somewhere between 120-150g, and for many years, these specifications seemed to work just fine.
 In more recent years, however, we’re commonly sold much heavier new pressings, often labeled as “Audiophile Quality 180g”.

-So does 180g vinyl really make any difference to the overall listening experience?
+So does 180g vinyl sound better or make any difference to the overall listening experience?
 Or is it all a great swindle set up by record companies?

 In fact, the standard grooves cut into a piece of vinyl are so small that it’s likely you could successfully press a perfectly good record at 100g (or even lower).
 The record would feel like a flimsy piece of sh*t, but hey, technically, it would play and sound just fine.